gunturbudi/explain-dengue/README.md

 4. Viewing Results:
    - The prediction result, along with a detailed explanation, will be displayed on the Dashboard
-   - The explanation includes risk factors, confidence levels, and recommended actions
+   - The explanation includes risk factors, statistical analysis, and recommended actions
    - A plot showing the historical trend of dengue cases is also available on the Dashboard

+5. Risk Monitoring:
+   - Visit the "Risk Monitor" page to see real-time risk levels across all cities

 ## Project Structure